Cyndi Wilson, DTM

 What experience do you have in developing policies?

-During my careers in the chemical process industries and telecommunications, I worked in regulatory filings and compliance which required development and production of policies, methods and procedures and implementation on both federal and state levels.
-I also provided research/interpretation of the policy, method and/or procedure for staff and field personnel.
+I worked in regulatory filings and compliance which required development and production of policies, methods and procedures and implementation on both federal and state levels.
+I provided research/interpretation of the policy, method and/or procedure for staff and field personnel.

 What lessons did you learn from previous leadership positions?

-I learned that being a leader encompasses more than just one's self; it's about you and your team.
-As a leader, I serve my team and support them to get the job done.
+I learned that being a leader encompasses more than just one's self; it's about your team first, then you.
+As a leader, I serve and support my team to get the job done.
 I spread the glory if we do well and I (and I alone) take the hit if something goes wrong.
 I mentor those who I see with potential to lead as was done for me when I was a mentee.
-I learned that I have to bring my authentic self when working with others, be open minded, empathetic and willing to embrace change.
+I learned that I have to be my authentic self when working with others, be open minded and be willing to embrace change.

 What experience and key strengths would you bring to the Board of Directors?